5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 ---

 ## About
 OpenCore EFI folder for running macOS Sonoma or newer on the Fujitsu Esprimo Q958 Small Form Factor PC.
 As far as I am aware, this is the first OpenCore EFI for this system.
 I am using it for office/streaming purposes.
 It's a quite capable and powerful mini-pc.
-It can be maxed-out with an i9-9900T 8 Core 16 Thread CPU and 64 Gigs or RAM.
+It has a real 300-series chipset, the system can be maxed-out with with an i9-9900T (8 Cores 16 Threads) and 64 Gigs of RAM.

 ## System Specs